simonjantsch/switss/docs/source/index.rst

-..
-Farkas documentation master file, created by sphinx-quickstart on Mon Mar 16 15:04:57 2020.
+.. switss documentation master file, created by sphinx-quickstart on Mon Mar 16 15:04:57 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.